Farhad-Davaripour/Step_by_Step_Data_Analysis_Auto_Dataset/README.md

 * Chi-Square and analysis of variance (ANOVA) methods for columns with object data type
 * Pearsonr method for columns with numerical data type

+4) In_sample testing:
+* splitting the data into train and test data with test data include 30% of the overall data

-4) model development is performed using:
+5) model development is performed using:
 * Simple linear regression model
 * Multi-linear regression model
 * 1-dimensional polynomial regression model
 * Multi-dimensional polynomial regression model

-5) model evaluation and decision making is carried out using the following statistical methods:
+6) model evaluation and decision making is carried out using the following statistical methods:
 * Mean Square Error (MSE)
 * R-Square